 “Groundhogs are a great predictor of how we’re treating the earth,” Gustafson said.
 “They’re more obese in certain areas because they’re not sleeping as much.
 They’re coming out and eating more.”

 While we’ll have to wait and see what the skies say Feb.
-2 — human meteorologists call for a mostly sunny morning — Freddy is ready with a dire warning that extends far beyond this winter, to the fate of the planet itself.
+2, Freddy is ready with a dire warning that extends far beyond this winter, to the fate of the planet itself.

 Said Gustafson, “His prediction is if we don’t turn things around, things are going to get pretty bad” — for marmots and humans alike.

 *Groundhog Day, like many American holidays, has pagan roots.
 Feb.
 2 is halfway between the winter solstice and spring equinox, making it an auspicious day for celebrations of impending spring.
 Celts celebrated it as Imbolc; European Christians later called it Candlemas.
 The first Groundhog Day was indeed in Punxsutawney, Pa., purportedly presided over by the same Phil responsible for Tuesday’s affair.
-As Lundy told me, Phil is 135 years old.
+According to Lundy, Phil is 135 years old.

-**Freddy, like Phil, is more than a century old — “centuries,” according to Gustafson: cave drawings depict Freddy prognosticating to indigenous peoples.
+**Freddy is also more than a century old — “centuries,” according to Gustafson.
+Cave drawings depict Freddy prognosticating to indigenous peoples.
 His after-life began one characteristically sunny day in 1977, the legend goes, on the then-open-to-traffic Pearl Street.
 Freddy was, per usual in his offseason, dodging cars for cash and the delight of onlookers, when tragedy — in the form of a VW bus — struck.
-Boulderites, outraged by his death, moved to make Pearl Street pedestrian-only, birthing the walking mall we all know and love today and cementing Freddy’s Forrest Gump-like predilection for moving the wheels of history forward.
+Outraged by his death, Boulderites moved to make Pearl Street pedestrian-only, birthing the walking mall we all know and love today and cementing Freddy’s Forrest Gump-like predilection for moving the wheels of history forward.